Is the Entire New Testament Inspired By God?Download Study

 C. REVELATION 1:3

-First Thessalonians 5:27 is in need of elaboration.
+First Thessalonians 5:27 needs elaboration.
 The Greek word for adjure (enorkizo) means “to put under an oath.”
-It is very strong language and is indicative of Paul’s intent.
+This very strong language is indicative of Paul’s intent.
 Paul put the church at Thessalonica under oath by God to read his letter to them and in the main service.
 It stands to reason, if you were commanded by God to write Scripture, you would possess a similarly authoritative vocabulary.
-The fact that all of these verses explicitly say to read the Apostolic writings in the church services is akin to placing them on par with OT Scripture.
+The fact that all of these verses explicitly say to read the apostolic writings in the church services is akin to placing them on par with OT Scripture.
 Therefore, these passages more than suggest a foreseeable implication.

-By the middle of the second century, “the authority of the apostles was accepted as equal to that of the OT.
+By the middle of the second century, “The authority of the apostles was accepted as equal to that of the OT.
 Apostolic writings were read in church services along with those of the OT.
-By the end of the period the principle of a fixed and written NT canon was established.”9 By the end of the second-century the classification of the NT writings as scriptural is evident in the apologetic writings of Irenaeus.
-Irenaeus was a disciple of Polycarp, who was a disciple of the apostle John.
-Irenaeus wrote to defend the faith from heretical teachings in his compendium of books titled, Against All Heresies.
+By the end of the period the principle of a fixed and written NT canon was established.”9 By the end of the second century, the classification of the NT writings as scriptural is evident in the apologetic writings of Irenaeus.
+Irenaeus was a disciple of Polycarp, who was a disciple of the Apostle John.
+Irenaeus wrote to defend the faith from heretical teachings in his compendium of books titled Against All Heresies.
 In his treatment, he quotes 21 of the 27 NT books as his authority in refuting doctrinal errors.
 And his NT quotes far outweigh his use of the OT.
-As of yet, the 27 NT books have still not been formally “sewn together” in what is referred to as the canonization of Scripture.
+As of yet, the 27 NT books had still not been formally “sewn together” in what is referred to as the canonization of Scripture.

-Looking back, they could see the bakery through their binoculars.
+Looking back, they could see the beginning through their binoculars.

 Their assent to apostolic authorship and scriptural authority carries much more sway than the present-day deviations of wayward liberal theologians commenting some 2000 years later.
-In comparison, their attempts to superimpose personal ideas on apostolic authority are almost laughable.
+In comparison, these later attempts to superimpose personal ideas on apostolic authority are almost laughable.

 IV.
 THE TESTIMONY OF THE CANONIZING PROCESS